What To Do If Your BetterHelp Therapist Isn’t The Right Fit

 What are signs your BetterHelp therapist may not be the right fit?

-While BetterHelp offers a wide selection of therapists, the match might not always be quite right.
+While BetterHelp offers a wide selection of many therapists, the first match might not always be quite right.
 In some cases, you might find this discrepancy obvious, but other times, the signs are more subtle.
-If your therapy session consistently leaves you feeling drained, frustrated, or unheard, it may be worth exploring other therapists.
+For example, if your therapy sessions consistently leave you feeling drained, frustrated, or unheard, it may be worth exploring other therapists.
+While some therapy sessions may be more emotionally difficult than others by nature, you should never feel disrespected, ignored, or invalidated.
+Also, if your therapist shows inappropriate or unethical behavior, it’s commonly recommended that you switch providers right away and report them.

-Below are some signs your BetterHelp therapist may not be the right match:
+Below are some other signs your therapist may not be the right match:

 • You believe your experiences are being judged, misunderstood, or dismissed